Make-School-Courses/MOB-2.2-Game-Development/Lessons/02-Actions/Lesson2.md

 When nodes are no longer needed &mdash; when they finish moving, move offscreen or are otherwise no longer visible &mdash; they still get factored into physics calculations and might still require SpriteKit to check if they need to be redrawn.

-And, over extended playing time, inactive nodes can build up, which will eventually consume all available device memory, prompting iOS to automatically terminate your app.
-From the user perspective, this will likely look as if your app crashed.
+And, over extended playing time, inactive nodes can build up, eventually consuming all available device memory, prompting iOS to automatically terminate your app.
+From the user perspective, this will look as if your app crashed.

 To keep your game running smoothly, remove nodes from the scene graph when they are no longer needed.
 Removing them will delete them from the scene, but you can always recreate them easily when needed.